joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step8-dependency-injection.md

 Joomla's Dependency Injection approach is described in more detail [here](../../../general-concepts/dependency-injection/index.md) (where you can find a link to an associated video).

-For mod_hello there are 3 classes which we will get via the DIC:
+For mod_hello there are 3 classes which we get via the DIC:
 1. The Extension class - this will just be the default Joomla extension class for modules: \Joomla\CMS\Extension\Module
 2. The Dispatcher class
 3. The Helper class

-Also the Joomla pattern decrees that we don't put the Dispatcher and Helper classes directly into the DIC, but rather that we use DispatcherFactory and HelperFactory classes instead, and these 2 Factory classes are injected into the Extension class's constructor and stored as local instance variables.
+Also the Joomla pattern decrees that we don't put the Dispatcher and Helper classes directly into the DIC, but rather that we use DispatcherFactory and HelperFactory classes instead, and these 2 Factory classes are passed into the Extension class's constructor and stored as local instance variables `$this->dispatcherFactory` and `$this->helperFactory`.

 We can then obtain new instances of the Dispatcher and Helper classes inside the Extension class by using something like:

 ```php